 DO NOT purchase your ticket until you have been directed to do so.
 Once your assignment is confirmed and voted, you may purchase your own ticket.
 However, you will want to work with your Service Provider for guidance on the type of Visa to get, any required immunizations, and the airport that you should fly to.
 You may check with your Sending Division Volunteer Coordinator, as he/she may offer a service and counsel which you may not find elsewhere.

 What about insurance?

-International volunteers approved by the General Conference Mission Personnel Processing Committee are covered by the “Accident and Sickness Protection for Volunteers” (ASV) insurance policy for the entire period of their service (an additional 21 days of coverage is added after service end date for the purpose of travel time).
-ASV coverage includes accident and sickness (pre-existing conditions are not covered) with death and repatriation coverage, a personal effects floater policy for $3,000 and worker’s compensation coverage.
-Once your status on the online database is “Assignment Voted” and before your date of departure, print out the AIG Assist-travel Assistance Services document on your home page and keep the card with you while on assignment.
-Your Sending Division Volunteer Coordinator is responsible for enrolling volunteers with insurance effective the day of departure.
-This is why it is important to send your itinerary to your Sending Division Volunteer Coordinator before you leave.
-If they don’t know the dateo of your departure, they may not request insurance for you by the time you leave.
-Click here for more information about AVS coverage.
-Volunteers who will be serving in the United States or in Canada are covered with Short Term Travel (STT) insurance rather than ASV insurance.
+International volunteers are covered by the “Out-of-Country” (OOC) insurance policy for the entire period of their service (an additional 31 days of coverage is added after service end date for the purpose of travel time).
+OOC coverage includes accident and sickness (pre-existing conditions are not covered) with death and repatriation coverage, a personal effects floater policy for $3,000 and worker’s compensation coverage.
+The Service Provider is responsible for enrolling volunteers with insurance effective the day of departure.
+This is why it is important to upload your itinerary to the link sent to your email as soon as you get it.
+If they don’t know the date of your departure, they may not request insurance for you by the time you leave.
+Click here for more information about OOC coverage.
+Volunteers who will be serving in the United States or in Canada are covered with Short Term Travel (STT) insurance rather than OOC insurance.
 For more information on STT coverage.

 Do I need a visa?